Balancing Covariates via Propensity Score Weighting

 The comparison in the RHC study is causal in the sense that the treatment---application of RHC---is manipulable \citep{Rubin86}.
-Among the 72 observed covariates (21 continuous, 25 binary, 26 dummy variables from breaking up 6 categorical covariates), distributions of several key covariates differed substantially between the control and treatment groups in \cite[Table 2]{Hirano01}).
+Among the 72 observed covariates (21 continuous, 25 binary, 26 dummy variables from breaking up 6 categorical covariates), distributions of several key covariates differed substantially between the control and treatment groups \cite[Table 2]{Hirano01}.
 For example, the treated group has a much higher average APACHE (Acute Physiology and Chronic Health Evaluation) score, signifying greater severity of disease at admission.
 The majority of the treated units have propensity scores larger than 0.5 and the majority of the control units have propensity scores smaller than 0.5 \cite[Figure 1]{Crump09}.
 Most previous analyses focus on the ATT, that is, the average causal effect of applying RHC for the patients who received RHC.
-In this study, arguably it would also be of interest to estimate the effects of RHC for the ``marginal'' subjects, who might or might not have been treated.
-Such estimates provide useful information for assigning treatments for the population with no clear propensity to a group in similar later studies.
-Towards this goal, \cite{Rosenbaum12} proposed an optimal matching strategy to choose the match with the most treated subjects that has adequate balance. \cite{Crump09} limits the weighting analysis to a subsample with estimated propensity score truncated to the interval $[0.1,0.9]$ to ensure good overlap.
-However, both methods involve dropping some units and the truncation rule depends on the propensity scores, which may be hard to interpret in practice \citep{TraskinSmall11}.
+In this study, as argued by \cite{Rosenbaum12}, it would also be of interest to estimate the effects of RHC for the ``marginal'' subjects, who might or might not have been treated.
+Such estimates provide useful information for assigning treatments for the population with no clear propensity to a group.
+Towards this goal, \cite{Rosenbaum12} proposed an optimal matching strategy to choose the matches with the most treated subjects that have adequate balance; \cite{Crump09} limits the weighting analysis to a subsample with the estimated propensity scores truncated to the interval $[0.1,0.9]$.

 As in previous studies, we estimate the propensity score under a logistic model with main effects of all the 72 covariates, based on which we calculate the HT, ATT and overlap weights.
-We calculate the ASB for each covariate after applying the overlap, HT, and ATT weights (Figure~\ref{fig:box_rhc}).
-Each set of weights improves mean balance compared to the unweighted data, and the overlap weights lead to the best balance.
+We measure covariate mean balance for each covariate by the absolute standardized bias (ASB):